rumanzo/bt2qbt/README.md

     qBittorrent config files (for write tags)
 -d, --destination (= "C:\\Users\\user\\AppData\\Local\\qBittorrent\\BT_backup\\")
-    Destination directory BT_backup (as default)
+    Destination directory BT_backup (as default) --replace (= "")
+    Replace paths.
+        Delimiter for replaces - ;
+        Delimiter for from/to - ,
+        Example: "D:\films,/home/user/films;\,/"
+        If you use path separator different from you system, declare it mannually

 -s, --source (= "C:\\Users\\user\\AppData\\Roaming\\uTorrent\\")
     Source directory that contains resume.dat and torrents files --without-labels  (= false)